ahmoin/rambots-site/README.md

-# ahmoin/template
+# Rambots Site

-A template for building a website with Next.js, Tailwind CSS, and TypeScript.
+NYC Team from Manhattan Center for Science and Mathematics - Rambots 4571